HOW TO BE POSITIVE DURING THE CORONAVIRUS PANDEMIC (NOT PANICKED) PODCAST #381

 - When it all comes down to it, we have one choice: will we choose fear or faith?
 If you prefer, you can make the choice of peace or panic.

-Here are things to remember and ways you can stay positive, and thankful, not panicked in the face of the COVID-19 pandemic:
+Here are things to remember and ways you can stay positive during the face of the coronavirus pandemic, not panicked:

 - Remember: Slowing down is a gift – there are things from this season that we would not have otherwise experienced without this global crisis – and a slower, more simple life that comes with social distancing and isolation is one such gift.

 - Take Action: Reduce your media exposure – the fear is often worse than the virus – this is good life shift as the average social media user spends 2 hours and 33 minutes on social media per day.
 (According to TechJury.net) This is an opportunity to change fundamental habits that increase your life happiness.